xpsi-group/xpsi/README.rst

 Documentation
 -------------

-The documentation for XPSI, including a wide range of tutorials and scripts for running XPSI on HPC systems, can be found at `https://xpsi-group.github.io/xpsi/ <https://xpsi-group.github.io/xpsi/>`_.
+The documentation for X-PSI, including a wide range of tutorials and scripts for running X-PSI on HPC systems, can be found at `https://xpsi-group.github.io/xpsi/ <https://xpsi-group.github.io/xpsi/>`_.

 How to get in touch or get involved
 -----------------------------------